Upper Belvedere Palace & Gardens Guided Tour - Photo 1, Upper Belvedere Palace & Gardens Guided Tour

 Tour Description

-Today, the palace houses one of Austria’s finest art collections.
-Accompanied by our guide, we'll visit the Art Gallery, showcasing artwork from medieval times to the 19th century.
-Highlights include works by Monet, Van Gogh, Munch, Goya, Schiele, and the largest collection of Gustav Klimt, featuring “The Kiss”, “Judith”, and “Sonja Knips”.
+The palace houses one of Austria’s finest art collections.
+With our guide, we'll visit the Art Gallery, showcasing artwork from medieval times to the 19th century, including pieces by Monet, Van Gogh, Munch, Goya, and Schiele.
+It features the largest collection of works by Gustav Klimt, including “The Kiss”, “Judith”, and “Sonja Knips”.

-The tour lasts a total of 1.5 to 2 hours.
+The tour lasts approximately 1.5 to 2 hours.

 Included